colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     cp {server.crt,server.key,ca.crt,dh2048.pem,ta.key} /etc/openvpn/
     exit

-# Make the keys and certificates for the clients

-For each client device that you want to be able to connect to the VPN (laptop, phone etc) you need to make a set of keys and certificates.
-You have to give each of the sets a name.
-In this example the server is called owl and the client tigger.
-I am using the name tigger_owl so I can remember that these are for tigger to connect to owl

-    sudo -s
-    cd /etc/openvpn/easy-rsa
-    source ./vars
-    ./pkitool --pass tigger_owl
-    exit

-This makes, in the keys subdirectory, `tigger_owl.crt` and `tigger_owl.key` that need to be copied to the client along with the server key and certificate `ca.crt` and `ta.key` that the earlier process created.
-The option `--pass` instructs pkitool to ask for a password.
-The user will have to provide this when connecting to the VPN.
-If `--pass` is omitted then it will not be necessary for the user to provide the password.
-It is generally a good idea to use `--pass`, as otherwise a malicious user getting hold of the client laptop or mobile device may be able to access your local network.

-Repeat the .pkitool line for each client.

 # Configure OpenVPN

-Disable openvpn (so it does not restart on boot) for the moment and stop it (it may not be running in fact)

-    sudo systemctl disable openvpn
-    sudo systemctl stop openvpn

 Reboot as a check that all is well so far.
 Assuming it is then edit `/etc/sysctl.conf` using